 This condition is not treated unless there are other heart problems, symptoms, or if the person had a stroke caused by a blood clot to the brain.

 Treatment most often requires a procedure called cardiac catheterization, which is performed by a trained cardiologist to permanently seal the PFO.
+Open heart surgery is no longer used to treat this condition unless another surgery is being performed.

 An infant who has no other heart defects will have normal health and life span.